 Budgeting is simply creating a plan to spend your money.
 It’s a way to ensure that you don’t spend more than you have and avoid spending more than you need.
 Budget is an important part of money management.

 A budget makes sure you are able to live on what you earn.
 It helps you understand how much money you have and where that money is spent.
-This skill of money management will lead you towards financial success.
+This skill of money management will lead you to financial success.

 How to create a budget